Our use of Cookies

 Are there any fruits, vegetables or cut flowers that can’t be exported?

-Only fruits of Momordica L. originating from third countries or areas of third countries where Thrips palmi Karny is known to occur and where effective mitigation measures for that pest are lacking.
+Only fruits of Momordica L. originating from third countries or areas of third countries where Thrips palmi Karny is known to occur, and where effective mitigation measures for that pest are lacking.
 This will be checked by CIT before exporting to ensure that your consignment complies.

 Are there any fruit or vegetables that don’t require a PC for export to the EU?